lazzzyapp/lazzzy-extension/.github/PRIVACY.md

 ## Use

-The log information is mainly used for usage analysis in Google Analytics, such as how many users access X feature etc.We don't collect and  analysis personal information.
+The log information is mainly used for usage analysis in Google Analytics, such as how many users access X feature etc. We do not collect and  analysis personal information.
 We may also use log information for auditing, research and analysis to operate and improve Lazzzy technologies and services.
 If information is used in any way other than indicated above, it will be in the aggregated form, and with all personal identifications removed.
 Lazzzy will not disclose information users store in the servers to any third party.

 ## Security